Mt. Savage Historical Society Update Jan. 2008/09 in red

 What would it mean for our town if we were a destination and just not a place to pass through on the way to Frostburg or Cumberland?

 We have also been busy fund raising.
 Our plant sale in May was very successful and brought in $1500 and we expect to raise another $1000 with brochure ads for Iron Rail Day.
 Our expenses also are in the neighborhood of what we are able to raise.
 The framing wood for the UMC bldg. was $1400.
 The brick structure will be over $1000.
 The survey of the furnace area will be $1000. ( The survey and deed processing was donated ) The museum is now 26 years old and will need a new roof within the next couple of years.
-(2007 saw a new metal roof installed on the museum so it's now good for another 30 years ) We are right now looking for someone to work on the foundation at the back of this wooden structure which has some areas of rot. ( The roof contractor has agreed to make these repairs next spring, along with roofing for the two porches ) As we raise funds, we continue with our restoration work and are always mindful that we have to maintain enough on hand to pay our basic expenses such as utilities, insurance for three buildings, grass cutting, supplies and unforseen repair work on our structures.
+(2007 saw a new metal roof installed on the museum so it's now good for another 30 years ) We are right now looking for someone to work on the foundation at the back of this wooden structure which has some areas of rot. ( Witt construction has made these repairs, ) As we raise funds, we continue with our restoration work and are always mindful that we have to maintain enough on hand to pay our basic expenses such as utilities, insurance for three buildings, grass cutting, supplies and unforeseen repair work on our structures.

 In closing, we are so excited about the potential for our town by having these sites available and now a web site too to share the amazing story of Mt.
 Savage's history.
 If you haven't had a chance to see the Union Mining Company building please ask any one of us and we will be happy to give you a tour.
 We will be happy to answer any questions you might have.